-Lenders require a property appraisal that the buyer normally pays at the time of the inspection.
+Lenders often require a property appraisal that the buyer normally pays at the time of the inspection.
 This appraisal is used to determine the home's value to ensure that the mortgage lender is loaning you the proper amount.
 Costs vary depending on the size of the home, and FHA appraisals cost more than conventional appraisals.

 Lenders also collect a two-month payment cushion for escrowed items that are included in your mortgage payment, such as hazard insurance and property taxes.
 These expenses would also be due at closing.